-A vital part of any septic tank is its soakaway or drainage field, without this a septic tank may not be the correct option.
-(Sewage treatment plant or a cesspool)
+A vital part of any septic tank is its soakaway or drainage field, without this a

 Building Regulation state, soakaways should be sited so as not to have an adverse effect on the sub structure of any buildings